-- Choose the option Configuration from the main menu and press the button (A) on the windscreen wiper lever. - Choose the option Convenience from the main menu and press the button (A) on the windscreen wiper lever.
+Choose the option Configuration from main menu and press the button (A) on the windscreen wiper lever.

+Choose the option Comfort from main menu and press the button a) on the windscreen wiper lever.

 Example of menu use: "Example of menu use"